Silicone: Firestops

 Silicone foam has been used in North American buildings in an attempt to firestop openings within the fire-resistance-rated wall and floor assemblies to prevent the spread of flames and smoke from one room to another.
 When properly installed, silicone-foam firestops can be fabricated for building code compliance.
 Advantages include flexibility and high dielectric strength.
 Disadvantages include combustibility (hard to extinguish) and significant smoke development.

 Silicone-foam firestops have been the subject of controversy and press attention due to smoke development from pyrolysis of combustible components within the foam, hydrogen gas escape, shrinkage, and cracking.
 These problems have led to reportable events among licensees (operators of nuclear power plants) of the Nuclear Regulatory Commission (NRC).
 Silicone firestops are also used in aircraft.

 Jewelry

 Silicone is a popular alternative to traditional metals (such as silver and gold) with jewelry, specifically rings.
 Silicone rings are commonly worn in professions where metal rings can lead to injuries, such as electrical conduction and ring avulsions.
-During the mid-2010's, some professional athletes began wearing silicone rings as an alternative during games.
+During the mid-2010s, some professional athletes began wearing silicone rings as an alternative during games.